 Living La Vida Loca?
 Sorry, Ricky Martin, it’s all about the Pura Vida (“Pure Life”) in Costa Rica.
 And the best way to experience this is by visiting the multitude of national parks — 28 in total.
 And, because the country’s so small, it’s easy to visit many of them in a short trip.
-So, let’s dive into the best hikes in Costa Rica for your next visit.

 The Catarata del Toro Waterfall Hike